howardpanton/coin_toss/README.md

 After they have been drawn the player numbers would be unset to stop them being drawn again in the round.

 To fix the error with multiple nesting of functions I moved some of the methods into a match Class, the CoinToss Class is then used to create new matches.

+Still to do

+- Allow for more that 51 players without getting nesting errors.
+- Allow for matches with more that 2 players to be displayed
+- Refactor code to remove duplication
+- Add more tests, this is still incomplete